Niroj7/student-performance-analyzer/README.md

 # 📊 Student Performance Analyzer
-**Interactive dashboard for analyzing student grades, averages, subject-wise trends, and top performers using Python + Streamlit.**
+An interactive data dashboard built with Python, Pandas, and Streamlit to analyze student grades, visualize subject trends, and compare performance.
+Showcases strong skills in data analysis, visualization, and building user-friendly dashboards that turn raw data into clear insights.

 ---